Joe-Praise/Room-homePage/README.md

 In the project directory, you can run:

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - Room homepage solution

 This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.